 In July 2021, Prince Harry, 37, revealed he was writing a memoir set to come out in fall 2022.
 Over a year later, in October 2022, long-awaited details emerged — notably, that the memoir's release date would be pushed to 2023.

 “Prince Harry will share, for the very first time, the definitive account of the experiences, adventures, losses, and life lessons that have helped shape him,” Random House said in the press release, teasing the book as an "honest and captivating personal portrait."

 The announcement came six months after he and his wife Meghan, Duchess of Sussex, stepped by from their duties as senior royals and moved to California, and four months after Meghan’s interview with Oprah Winfrey about her time with the Windsors.

-Recently, the memoir has been the focus of tabloid reports, with questions about how it may have contributed to tension between him and his brother, William, and how the figures named will handle its revelations.
+The memoir has been the focus of tabloid reports, with questions about how it may have contributed to tension between him and his brother, William, and how the figures named will handle its revelations.

 “Harry’s memoir will resurface a particular agony for Charles,” "Palace Papers" author and royal commentator Tina Brown said in an interview with the Daily Beast.

 “The queen was re-stabilized after the death of Diana, whereas Charles has continually battled to end those ghosts," Brown said.
 The rehabilitation of Camilla’s image has been utterly successful, but she lives in dread of Harry’s book.
 In some ways, Diana’s ghost still rattles at the gate.”